-Why Children With ALL May Receive Different Treatment?
+Why Children with ALL may Receive Different Treatment?

 Treatment of ALL is determined by the leukaemia cell type, molecular changes and the initial response to chemotherapy.
-This is meant to maximize the chance of cure while avoiding an excess of long-term side effects from treatment.
+This is meant to maximise the chance of cure while avoiding an excess of long-term side effects from treatment.

 Leukaemia cells are classified at the time of diagnosis into B-cell or T-cell disease.
 They are also studied to see if they have any chromosomal or molecular changes at the DNA level.
 The reduction of leukaemia cells both in the blood and in the bone marrow is closely monitored during treatment.
 These are important to determine the prognosis of a child with ALL.

-What Are the Side Effects of Treatment?
+What are the Side Effects of Treatment?

 Most of the side effects of treatment for ALL come from the chemotherapy.
 Chemotherapy kills leukaemia cells that reproduce rapidly.
 It also affects fast growing normal cells, including the cells from the hair, guts, mouth and bone marrow.

 Nausea, vomiting, presence of mouth ulcers and hair loss are common but temporary.
-Measures will be taken to minimize the discomfort of nausea,vomiting,and mouth ulcers.
+Measures will be taken to minimise the discomfort of nausea,vomiting,and mouth ulcers.
 Low blood count cells causing anaemia and thrombocytopenia (reduction in platelet count) is almost universal.
 Transfusion treatment is commonly required to reduce the adverse effects of anaemia and to prevent or control bleeding due to low platelet counts.
 Advice will be given on precautions against infection due to neutropenia (low white cell count).